 When looking for a serious wine travel case, there are a few options.
 Most of these are hard-sided wine travel suitcases.
-Rather than placing the wine in checked luggage, for wine travelers who know they are going to be purchasing wine, a wine luggage carrier is a great choice.
+This is an alternative to placing the wine in checked luggage, for wine travelers who know they are going to be purchasing wine, a wine luggage carrier is a great choice.
 Admittedly, this is for some serious wine purchases, perhaps someone traveling to Bordeaux or Champagne.
 But, really, it can be for anyone who knows they will be buying 12 bottles of wine that they plan on checking, and want to bring home safely.

-There are two primary types of wine carrying case that can be considered wine luggage.
+There are two primary types of wine carrying cases that can be called wine luggage.
 One looks like typical wheeled luggage, and the other looks a little more hard-core.
 Both are hard sided, have wheels, and will protect even the most expensive wine.

-The second option for a wine bottle carrier that is less for a wine professional, and more for a wine collector, looks and acts like traditional luggage, but it can, of course, hold wine.
+The second option for a wine bottle carrier that can work for both a wine professional and a wine collector looks and acts like traditional luggage, but it can, of course, hold wine.
 The VinGardeValise Grande 12 Bottle Wine Travel Suitcase is one of the best wine luggage options on the market.
 It’s super slick, with 360-degree spinner wheels.
 It holds up to 12 bottles of wine, or 10 bottles of wine and two Champagne-sized bottles.
 It also has a TSA approved lock to keep your wine safe when traveling.
 And, you can actually add clothing and toiletries into the bag, so it’s not entirely dedicated to wine.